 A proper balance among diligent efforts of all of our governments is essential-not only to get the job done, but to prevent that distortion of the Federal system which will undermine government.
 This requires the initiative, the determination and the coordination of all government leadership.
-Strong intergovernmental support for the work of Governor Brown's Commission can serve as a model.
+Strong intergovernmental support for the work of Governor Brown's Commission.